How to have a beauty salon in your home?

 Dry brushing is not a new trend, it has its roots in ancient times.
 It's common in Ayurvedic medicine and in many cultures including the ancient Greeks and Japanese have used skin brushing to cleanse and beautify the skin.

 It also helps detoxify by increasing blood circulation and promoting lymph flow/drainage.
-It unclogs pores in the exfoliation process and stimulates your nervous system, which can make you feel energized afterwards.
+It unclogs pores in the exfoliation process and stimulates your nervous system, which can make you feel energized afterward.

 To dry brush, use a natural-bristle brush gently but firmly in long strokes toward your heart, usually going over each area two or three times.
 At your belly, brush in a clockwise motion.
 Dry brushing is typically done before showering and should be followed with a moisturizer.
 Some people use the brush without anything, some people put a little bit of body oil in the brush after showering.
 You decide which comes easier for you, it feels great also after a sauna!